The Process of Applying for a Buy-to-Let Mortgage

 Alongside the above policies, some lenders will also evaluate buy-to-let mortgage applicants against:

-- Their age: lenders can have limitations on applicant ages, often lending to any buy-to-let mortgage applicant from 21 to 75.
+- Age: Lenders can limit applicant ages, often lending to any buy-to-let mortgage applicant from 21 to 75.
 In contrast, others will lend to anybody who can demonstrate sufficient income and has a stable credit history.

-- The property they wish to buy: rental properties that are considered non-standard, such as semi-commercial buildings and high-rise flats, are less straightforward to finance and often best-suited to a niche buy-to-let mortgage lender.
+- Property type: Rental properties considered non-standard, such as semi-commercial buildings and high-rise flats, are more complex to finance and are often best suited to a niche buy-to-let mortgage lender.

-- Previous landlord expertise: some buy-to-let mortgage providers expect all applicants to have a minimum number of years of experience as a professional landlord.
-Other lenders have no such policy, so your choice of lender is key.
+- Previous landlord expertise: Some buy-to-let mortgage providers expect all applicants to have a minimum of years of experience as a professional landlord.
+Other lenders have no such policy, so your choice of lender is vital.

 Understanding Buy-to-Let Mortgage Rates and Costs